nocturne-xyz/monorepo/packages/subtree-updater/README.md

 - `--network <endpoint>`: connect to a different RPC node enpoint
 - `--dbPath <path>`: persist state somewhere other than `./db` (the default)
 - `--tmp-dir <path>`: write intermediate files from rapidsnark somewhere other than `./prover-tmp` (the default)
+- `--interval <seconds>`: specify how often subtree updater should poll
+- `--fill-batches`: make the updater fill batches

 # Running from Docker